Michel Bellini

 Lisa J Stubbs

-Evolution of gene regulatory networks; Long-range regulatory mechanisms; Mouse models for human disease
+Evolution of gene regulatory networks; Long-range regulatory mechanisms; Mouse models of human developmental disorders

 R2402 Institute for Genomic Biology